Read the assignment. In particular, look for task words like those listed below. These are action words used to explain what the assignment requires.

 - Is there a minimum number of sources that need to be used, and are there specific types of sources required (peer reviewed articles, primary sources, books, news articles)?

 Ask the professor about aspects of the assignment that are not clear to you.
-Before starting the assignment you should have a clear idea of what the assignment is asking for, and what the finished product will look like.

 Account for: Explain, clarify, give reasons for.
 Important: This is different from 'Give an account of' which asks you to describe something in detail.